jathak/dart_scheme/CONTRIBUTING.md

 - `cs61a_scheme_web.dart` defines the web interpreter library.
 - `builder.dart` defines the code generator, which is used to build helpers for libraries of Scheme built-ins.
+- `highlight.dart` defines helpers for highlighting code (using highlight.js)
+- `web_repl.dart` defines the REPL used by the web app

 The actual implementation of each of the first three libraries is in `lib/src/core`, `lib/src/extra`, and `lib/src/web` respectively.
 Any files that